 Get training from an experienced, certified healthcare and court interpreter accredited through the Certification Commission for Healthcare Interpreters’ Continuing Education Accreditation Program (CEAP)!

 Registration for the July 2017 Bridging the Gap course in Indianapolis is closed.
 Looking for 40 hours of training that meets National Standards for Healthcare Interpreter Training Programs and the prerequisites for national certification?
-Join me for The Community Interpreter in Indianapolis in September or November 2017!
+Join me for The Community Interpreter in Indianapolis in November 2017!

 Interpreting for Cancer Genetics: A workshop for interpreters in healthcare: This 4-hour workshop presents basic information about cancer genetics, introduces specialized vocabulary with exercises, provides opportunities for interpreting practice and discusses unique challenges facing interpreters in this area.
 Language-specific materials for consecutive interpreting practice are available in Spanish, Cantonese and Russian.
 Click here to see more details and to register!